 Winter is a great season for outdoor activities, such as sledding and skating.
-Cold weather, ice, and snow can be both fun and dangerous for children.
+Cold weather, ice, and snow can be fun but also dangerous for children.
 The following tips will help parents and children enjoy winter activities safely.

 - Children shouldn’t play outside alone.
 Establish a buddy system with one or more friends and have them look out for one another.
-Children younger than 8 years of age should always be well supervised outside.
-Check every so often on older children who are playing outdoors for a long time.
+Children younger than 8 years of age should always be supervised outside.

 - Check often to see that your child is warm and dry.
 Younger children should take regular breaks and come inside for a warm drink.

-- Help children choose play areas with a warm shelter nearby such as near home or a friend’s home.
+- Help children choose play areas with a warm shelter nearby (e.g., near home or a friend’s home).